pach24/Schednd/README.md

 ## ✨ Overview

-**S&D — Schedule and Dice** is an Android application built for tabletop RPG groups (such as Dungeons & Dragons) to simplify session planning.
+**S&R — Schedule and Role** is an Android application built for tabletop RPG groups (such as Dungeons & Dragons) to simplify session planning.

 Instead of endless group chats and polls, participants submit their availability, and S&D automatically highlights the best dates based on group attendance.